Frequently Asked Questions

 Faculty unions and institutions of faculty governance coexist to mutual benefit at many academic institutions.
 Committees of academic council work on a wide range of issues, only some of which pertain to the terms and conditions of our employment.
 The need for shared governance remains, and we can bargain for contract provisions that protect our participation in existing structures.
 The AAUP affirms that unions are an effective means of protecting academic freedom and shared governance: “collective bargaining can ensure the effectiveness of [the governance] structure and can thereby contribute significantly to the well-being of the institution.”

 Concerns about high-earners and salary caps are frequently cited by administrators, but they have no basis in reality.
-Union contracts typically set salary minimums, not maximums, while also ensuring guaranteed increases for all employees.
-For example, the NYU adjunct union contract guarantees a minimum rate for the courses they teach, but NYU can and does pay some adjunct faculty substantially more.
 It is not uncommon for faculty unions to pursue higher increases for lower-paid members in negotiation, but those goals and others will be determined democratically by us as we prepare for bargaining and engage in bargaining.

-• Unionization will ensure that no individual will have to negotiate on their own behalf, or rely on benevolent Chairs, for the benefits and compensation they deserve.
+Unionizing ensures that no individual will have to negotiate on their own behalf, or rely on benevolent Chairs, for the benefits and compensation they deserve.
 Likewise, those who have been told “no,” and those who have not chosen to self-advocate, will have the power of the union behind them to ensure they are fairly compensated.
-With collective bargaining, we will negotiate as equals with the Wellesley College administration.
+With collective bargaining, we negotiate as equals with the Wellesley College administration.
 A collective bargaining agreement will not eliminate distinctions between faculty in different ranks, and titles, nor will it prevent individual faculty from negotiating salary increases in excess of contractually-mandated minimums.

 Questions on Union Membership

-• Dues in the UAW range from 1.44-2% of gross pay depending on the local union and are not owed until the first contract is ratified.
 Dues provide us with the resources necessary to have a strong union.
 Dues support a variety of resources and allow us to effectively represent our members—these include educational, legal, negotiating, and other membership services.
 Dues also contribute to organizing new groups of workers, the strike fund, and political action.
-Right now, the dues of other UAW members are funding our organizing campaign.

 • While our union will bargain on behalf of the employees in our unit, each person has the option to join or refuse to join the union, as outlined in the NLRA.
 No one can be required to become a member of the union after we have a contract.

-Because the union is legally obligated to represent all of us, and all of us will be protected by the contact and receive the benefit of the union’s resources, we can choose to bargain for an arrangement where non-members are required to pay a comparable “fair share” fee, so that the cost of representation is shared equally.
+Because the union is legally obligated to represent all of us, and all of us will be protected by the contact and receive the benefit of the union’s resources, we negotiated for an arrangement where non-members are required to pay a comparable “fair share” fee, so that the cost of representation is shared equally.
 Many academic unions have such a provision, because it ensures that members have the resources necessary to maintain a strong relationship with the administration.
-This is one of many issues that we decide as part of our bargaining agenda, and will be subject to negotiation with the Wellesley College administration.

 • Our Organizing Committee interviewed several unions and found the United Auto Workers (UAW) to be the best fit for us.
 More than 100,000 academic workers are members of the UAW, constituting 25% of the union’s total membership.
 With a generous strike fund and experience negotiating strong contracts, the UAW has teeth and employers know it.